ESTATE PLANNING

 LAST WILL AND TESTAMENTS

-A Last Will and Testament (often simply called a Will) is a document that directs how your assets will be distributed upon your death.
-It also names the person who will be in charge of the distribution.
-This person is called the Executor.
-Without a will, the probate court will direct your estate to be divided among those entitled to receive under the laws of intestacy.
+A Last Will and Testament, often called a Will, is a document that explains how your assets should be distributed after your death.
+It also names the person responsible for carrying out your wishes, called the Executor.
+If you don’t have a Will, the probate court will decide how your estate is divided according to state laws.

-A Will can additionally protect minor children by naming a guardian for them.
+A Will can also protect minor children by naming a guardian to care for them.

-Like powers-of-attorney, a will must be drafted precisely and contain elements required by statute.
-Only a qualified attorney, like Cathi Harrison, should write your Last Will and Testament.
+Just like Powers of Attorney, a Will must be carefully drafted and include all elements required by law.
+Only a qualified attorney, such as Cathi Harrison, should prepare your Last Will and Testament.

 Why I Offer In-Home and Hospital Visits